Tulsi Gabbard To Donald Trump: ‘We Are Not Your Prostitutes,’ ‘You Are Not Our Pimp’

 “Despicable.
 Offering to place our military assets under the command of a foreign country — Saudi Arabia — is a disgrace and betrayal of my patriotic brothers and sisters in uniform and to our Constitution.
 We are not your prostitutes.
 You are not our pimp.”

-Per The New York Times, Representative Tom Malinowski, a Democrat of New Jersey and a former assistant secretary of state, echoed Gabbard and suggests that Trump didn’t likely realize how “submissive” the tweet made him look.
+Per The New York Times, Representative Tom Malinowski, a Democrat from New Jersey and a former assistant secretary of state, echoed Gabbard and suggests that Trump didn’t likely realize how “submissive” the tweet made him look.

 “What struck me about that tweet was not just that it’s obviously wrong to allow Saudi Arabia to dictate our foreign policy, but that the president doesn’t seem to be aware of how submissive it makes him look to say that,” he said.